evanx/re8-import-mongoexport/README.md

 We use `mongoexport` to export a collection from MongoDB into a file, where each line is a JSON object.

-We stream each line into a Redis list using https://github.com/evanx/line-lpush
+We stream each line into a Redis list using https://github.com/evanx/resplit

-This service then pops each line, extracts the primary key field, and sets in Redis.
+This service then pops each line, extracts a required unique ID field for the Redis key, and sets the JSON document in Redis according to a Redis key template with `{id}`

-For example we have `placeId` in the JSON object, and wish to store the document using the key `place:${placeId}:json`
+For example we have `place_id` in the JSON object, and wish to store the document using the key `place:${id}:json`

+This JSON is intended to be export to file using https://github.com/evanx/refile

 ## Config spec

-See `lib/spec.js` https://github.com/evanx/re8-import-mongoexport/blob/master/lib/spec.js
+See `lib/spec.js` https://github.com/evanx/reimport/blob/master/lib/spec.js
 ```javascript
 module.exports = {
     description: 'Containerizable utility to import mongoexport file into Redis.',